 Who Can’t You File a Consumer Complaint Against?

 You typically can’t file a consumer complaint if your making a claim against a company that is self-insured.
+This assumes that your claim is worth less than their self-insured retention (SIR).
 Large multi-billion dollar companies are typically self-insured.
+However, the SIR is only up to a certain amount.

 Examples of claims against a large company that may be self-insured is: